pundir72/docs/one-view.md

 4. Secret Manager/SSM integration and environment-specific VALD credentials.
 5. Data minimization, encryption, retention, deletion, backup, and restore policy.
 6. Private admin service/network and removal of raw tracebacks from responses.
-7. Validate consent handling with legal/product owners.
+7. Replace hardcoded consent flags with an approved stored-consent source and enforceable policy.

 ### Phase 5: Deployment and observability